davidmigloz/langchain_dart/packages/langchain/README.md

 - 📃 **Model I/O:** streamlines the interaction between the model inputs (prompt templates), the Language Model (abstracting different providers), and the model output (output parsers).
-- 📚 **Data Connection:** assists in loading user data (document loaders), modifying it (document transformers), storing (via text embedding models and vector stores), and retrieving when needed (retrievers).
+- 📚 **Retrieval:** assists in loading user data (document loaders), modifying it (document transformers and embedding models), storing (vector stores), and retrieving when needed (retrievers).
 - 🔗 **Chains:** a way to compose multiple components or other chains into a single pipeline.
 - 🧠 **Memory:** equips chains or agents with both short-term and long-term memory capabilities,